-Additional support needs (ASN) is the term used in Scotland for children with additional learning needs, the same as SEND in England or ALN in Wales.
+Additional support needs (ASN) is the term used in Scotland for children and young people with additional learning needs, the same as SEND in England or ALN in Wales.

-All education authorities in Scotland have duties to identify, provide for and review the additional support needs of their pupils.
+All schools in Scotland have a duty to provide appropriate support for children and young people with additional support needs (ASN).
 This was laid out in the Education (Additional Support for Learning) Scotland Act 2004.

 A school's responsibilities